-Mexico encountered two significant economic crises in recent decades: one in the early eighties and another in the mid-nineties.
+Mexico encountered two significant economic crises in recent decades: one in the mid-1970s that spilled over into the early 1980s, and another in the mid-1990s.
 Both events had different causes although each imposed the same penalty on Mexico’s peso: devaluation.

-On January 1, 1993 Mexico re-based its currency, removing three zeroes from all denominations and launching the New Peso.
+On January 1, 1993 Mexico re-based its currency by removing three zeros from all denominations and launched the New Peso.
 A new series of bank notes appeared, looking exactly like the old ones, with two exceptions: the new ones had three zeros missing from the numerals and the words Nuevos Pesos were added for clarity.

 In October 1994 a brand-new series of bank notes was released in which the word “Nuevos” was dropped as Mexico’s currency stabilized and people got used to the new currency.